 - Children who do not show significant improvement using natural treatments in 24-48 hours.

 *A note about burst eardrums: While painful, a burst eardrum is not usually a serious problem.
 Holes are usually small and heal completely within a few days or weeks.
 However, if the eardrum bursts several times or if the hole is large, that can present a very real problem.
 Antibiotics can reduce the risk of eardrum perforation.
 Research shows that 3/100 children who did not take antibiotics had their eardrum burst while 1/100 children who did take antibiotics had their eardrum burst.

 For cases when antibiotics are required, there are strategies to help prevent side effects.
-I’ve written an article with antibiotic support strategies and have Antibiotic Support Probiotics available in my shop.
+I’ve written an article with antibiotic support strategies.

 When To Call A Doctor For A Middle Ear Infection